srose/keycloak_contributions/howto-02-build.md

 ./mvnw -pl quarkus/deployment,quarkus/dist -am -DskipTests clean install
 ```

-Question: What other partial builds are useful to speed up roundtrips?
+Question: What other partial builds are useful to speed up round-trips?

 ## IDE: IntelliJ
 **Hint**: A command-line build is recommended to have everything working in an IDE, see above.